Getting started

 6. Export for a broker or your own records

-On the Export tab, click Run export to download a CSV of your full active catalog with every compliance field.
-If any issues are still open, Origova will ask you to confirm before exporting incomplete data.
+On the Export tab, click Run export to download a CSV of your full active catalog.
+It is one row per active variant, not per product — a product with five variants contributes five rows, each carrying its own parent product id — with the columns id, title, sku, countryOfOrigin, hsCode, weight, weightUnit, material, description, productCategory, parentProductId, and isActive.
+If any issues are still open, Origova asks you to confirm before exporting incomplete data.

 7. How Origova stays in sync with Shopify